icdocsoc/ichack/README.md

 ## What is in this?

 - [Server (Perry)](./server/) - First time custom backend server built.
-- [Admin (Ferb)](./apps/admin) - An insider website that manages users, teams, announcements... admin stuff
+- [Admin (Ferb)](./app) - An insider website that manages users, teams, announcements... admin stuff - tbd to be app/pages/admin or something. update before merge.
-- [Base Layer](./layers/base-layer/) - UI Components and domain layer interfaces that are common among the frontend code.

 ## Before you start